constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/abstract.md

 by adapting dynamically the query engine lookup policy .
 <!-- Conclusion   -->
-Those results indicate that if the data publisher describes precisely the content and location of its data and if the user creates selective enough queries then queries over the WWWLD might be a viable means to access information automatically.
+Those results indicate that if the data publisher describes precisely the content and location of its data and if the user creates selective enough queries then queries over the WWWLD might be a viable means to access information on the web without predefined federation.
 <!-- Perspectives -->
 In future work we are going to formalize our method, evaluate it with more queries, and environment and experiment if we can improve query plan and the speed the users get their results.